 - Visit the Center for Disease Control (CDC) website to research any health risks or required immunizations for your host country.

-- Plan a visit with your Medical/Mental Health professional(s) to discuss your study abroad travels and get any medications or immunizations.
+- Plan a visit with your Medical/Mental Health professional(s) to discuss your study abroad travels and get any medications, vaccinations or immunizations.